alphagov/smart-answers/README.md

 If you have a URL of a Smart answer and want to debug the state of it i.e. to see PhraseList keys, saved inputs, the outcome name, append `debug=1` query parameter to the URL in development mode.
 This will render debug information on the Smart answer page.

-### Viewing a Smart Answer as Govspeak

-Seeing [Govspeak](https://github.com/alphagov/govspeak) markup of Smart Answer pages can be useful to content designers when preparing content change requests or developers inspecting generated Govspeak that later gets translated to HTML.
-This feature can be enabled by setting `EXPOSE_GOVSPEAK` to a non-empty value.
-It can be accessed by appending `.txt` to URLs (currently govspeak is available for landing and outcome pages, but not question pages).

 ## Testing

 Run all tests by executing the following: